 Cancer Situation in Kenya |

-Cancer is the third leading cause of death in Kenya, after infectious and cardiovascular disease, according to National Cancer Institute of Kenya.
-The WHO's International Agency for Reseasrch on Cancer Globocan Report indicates that in 2020 more than 42,000 new cases and 27,000 deaths were reported.
+Cancer is the third leading cause of death in Kenya, after infectious and cardiovascular diseases.
+According to the National Cancer Institute of Kenya, and WHO more than 42,000 new cases and 27,000 deaths were reported in 2020.
+Cervical, breast, prostate, and esophagus cancers are the most prevalent.

 In 2021 we trained over 340 CHVs attached to the above hospitals, on cancer information, education, behavior changes (IEB) addressing issues on HPV, alcohol abuse, nutrition, physical exercise, among other public health matters.
 These CHVs are creating awareness and educating their people on cancer.
 They are spreading hope where their is fear and ignorance.
 Every year, this team educates over 5,000 community members, in their homes, at markets, and churches.